Mobile app testing automation with Xamarin

 Testing: thanks but no thanks

 Integrant was called in about one year into the enterprise app dev process, when the client recognized they needed to augment their internal team with some Xamarin development support.
 The client worked in an agile environment including daily standups and 2-3 week sprints.
-We engaged with the client on the dev side at sprint 31.
+We engaged with the client on the development side at sprint 31.
 At that time, the client didn’t believe they needed testing support.
 We were tasked with helping on the development side only.

 With respect to testing, the client had started building the general architecture for a test automation framework, and had written some initial test scripts, but were still engaged only in manual testing.
 The client had one developer who owned the test automation framework including writing test methods.
 Though the intent was for him to get up to speed quickly, and Xamarin is designed to facilitate a fast learning curve, it still requires a time commitment that can be challenging for a project under tight deadline.

 Our team members are hired based upon their interest in looking beyond immediate client requests, toward next-level preparations, e.g., how will this system respond to future changes, additions, requirements, updates; how can dev and test time be made faster, easier, and more effective?
-In this situation, given our experience with both automation frameworks in general and Xamarin Test Cloud in particular, we believed we could serve the client beyond app development.
+In this situation, given our experience with both test automation frameworks in general and Xamarin Test Cloud in particular, we believed we could serve the client beyond app development.

 We felt we could refine existing test automation methods and make writing code easier; and that we could prevent issues from occurring with the app when functionality was changed down the road, including sync operations and data downloads.

 To address the need we identified, Integrant assigned an SQE to explore an optimized testing automation framework (on Integrant’s time and dime).
 Our SQE became a “shadow” member of the Integrant dev team.
 He looked at the automated framework already underway, building an isolated framework to which he could add enhancements.
 From here our SQE restructured what the client had already built.
-He applied the latest framework and versions of Xamarin Test Cloud and Xamarin.UITest while making enhancements, changes, refactoring, restructuring existing code, refining functions, manipulating common functions and data entry, and adding other features to make it easier to build and write automation scripts.
+He applied the latest framework and versions of Xamarin Test Cloud and Xamarin.UITest while making enhancements, changes, refactoring, restructuring existing code, refining functions, manipulating common functions and data entry, and adding other features to make it easier to build and write automated test scripts.

 Using 3-4 test cases, our SQE prepared a PoC for the client to demonstrate our knowledge of Xamarin UITest and Xamarin Test Cloud by way of the enhanced framework.
 The live demo included basic functionality and navigation and covered how to:

-- Build a clean framework
+- Build a clean test automation framework

 - Arrange existing functionality